googlemaps/gmp-firebase-extensions/bigquery-geocode-address/PREINSTALL.md

 Use this extension to perform the following operations in a BigQuery table:
 * Retrieve the latitude and longitude for stored addresses.
-* Calculate the best driving time between two stored addresses.
+* Estimate the best driving time between two stored addresses.

-This extension adds two [BigQuery Remote Functions](https://cloud.google.com/bigquery/docs/reference/standard-sql/remote-functions) to your BigQuery instance that can be used directly in your BigQuery queries.
+This extension deploys two [BigQuery Remote Functions](https://cloud.google.com/bigquery/docs/reference/standard-sql/remote-functions) to your BigQuery instance that can be used directly in your BigQuery queries.
 These remote functions use the [Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview) and [Distance Matrix API](https://developers.google.com/maps/documentation/distance-matrix/overview) from Google Maps Platform.

 ### Retrieve latitude and longitude for an address